Stcroix1414/TCGcompanionPOS/README.md

 ### 📅 In-Person Setup at Shows

 I attend various Pokemon and gaming events throughout the year and can provide in-person setup assistance.
-Current upcoming shows include:

-- **Pokemon Regional Championships** (Seattle, Portland, Vancouver)
-- **Emerald City Comic Con** (Seattle)
-- **PAX West** (Seattle)
-- **Other gaming/TCG events** (Contact me for custom coordination)
+My event schedule is currently being updated.

-Simply click "Setup at Show" on the website to see the full calendar and request a meeting time at any event.
+Simply click "Setup at Show" on the website to check for upcoming events where I'll be available, or email me directly to coordinate meeting at a specific show you're attending.

 ## 📞 Contact Information